JSTOR-Labs/plant-humanities/docs/content/cacao.md

 ### Introduction

 One of the most famous indigenous networks that Europeans made efforts to control was that of cacao, _Theobroma cacao_.
-While such colonial encounters are often conceptualized as a one-way street, with colonizers subjugating the colonized, the historical picture is more complex.
+While such colonial endeavors are often conceptualized as a one-way street, with colonizers subjugating the colonized, the historical picture is more complex.
 During the early modern period, Europeans sought to benefit from new economic goods and networks in the Americas.
 Yet, economies do not function in a vacuum and, to truly benefit, they had to assimilate into the other cultural spheres of foreign lands.
 This meant learning about native perspectives and knowledge, which Europeans exploited for their own benefit both in the New World and eventually back in their homelands, ultimately ‘globalizing’ pre-existing indigenous networks.
 The primary sources from this initial period of interaction document the knowledge gained from the native populations of the Americas about the plant that produced the coveted _chocolatl_.
 <var data-image-viewer></var>
+<var data-primary="image"></var>
 <var data-image id="Botanical illustration of _Theobroma cacao_" title="Botanical illustration of _Theobroma cacao_ by Thomas Malie (~1730)" data-url="https://upload.wikimedia.org/wikipedia/commons/2/2b/Fruit_of_the_cacao_tree_and_a_Guatemalan_almond_tree._Drawin_Wellcome_L0022826.jpg" data-fit="scale-down"></var>
-<var data-image id="Botanical illustration of _Theobroma cacao_" title="Botanical illustration of _Theobroma cacao_ by William Miller (1820)" data-url="https://upload.wikimedia.org/wikipedia/commons/a/a5/Loddiges_545_Theobroma_cacao_drawn_by_W_Miller.jpg" data-fit="scale-down"></var>
+<var data-image id="Botanical illustration of _Theobroma cacao_ 2" title="Botanical illustration of _Theobroma cacao_ by William Miller (1820)" data-url="https://upload.wikimedia.org/wikipedia/commons/a/a5/Loddiges_545_Theobroma_cacao_drawn_by_W_Miller.jpg" data-fit="scale-down"></var>
-<var data-image id="Botanical illustration of _Theobroma cacao_" title="Botanical illustration of _Theobroma cacao_ by Friedrich Guimpel (~1805-1846)" data-url="https://upload.wikimedia.org/wikipedia/commons/3/3c/Friedrich_Gottlob_Hayne14.jpg" data-fit="scale-down"></var>
+<var data-image id="Botanical illustration of _Theobroma cacao_ 3" title="Botanical illustration of _Theobroma cacao_ by Friedrich Guimpel (~1805-1846)" data-url="https://upload.wikimedia.org/wikipedia/commons/3/3c/Friedrich_Gottlob_Hayne14.jpg" data-fit="scale-down"></var>
 <var data-scope="local" id="Q42385"></var>
-<var data-scope="local" id="Q828" data-fill="#5C6609" data-marker-symbol="globe-americas" data-aliases="New World"></var>
+<var data-scope="local" id="Q828" data-aliases="New World"></var>
-<var data-scope="local" id="Q46" data-fill="#5C6609" data-marker-symbol="globe-europe" data-aliases="homelands"></var>
-<var data-scope="local" id="Q46" data-aliases="Europeans"></var>
 <var data-map title="World" data-center="23.530645, -40.108534" data-zoom="2"></var>
 <var data-map-layer
      title="Americas and Europe"